Fallout: New Vegas/Unused NPCs

 There are Centurions in the game, but they are known simply as Centurion, not Legion Centurion.

 An unused NCR MP by the name of Les Fretwell.
 He is placed behind the NCR Ambassy, but disabled.
 Linked to the cut quest VMS26 Jailhouse Rock, along with Trooper Willis and two unnamed NCR Troopers.
-To re-enable him using the console, enter the commands prid 13baf4 then enable.
 Despite being far from completion, this NPC's placeholder dialog lines were recorded and remain in the game's files.

 New Vegas Resident